 #10 How People Learn

-The multi-systems crises catalysed by Covid-19 have challenged business, society, the world economy, and many of our pre-established beliefs.
+The multi-systems crises we see today have challenged business, society, the world economy, and many of our pre-established beliefs.
 However, even in these difficult times, we are given endless opportunities to learn and develop.

 In this episode, Nick Shackleton-Jones joins us for a fascinating conversation to answer questions like: